-The benefits of taking the plunge to get a GED diploma are clear.
-Adults with a GED test credential earn on average $350,000 more during their lifetime than those who never got a high school degree.
-For people who use the GED diploma as a stepping stone to higher education at a college, university, trade, or technical school, that amount could rise steeply... and they could earn up to a million dollars more throughout their career.
+The benefits of taking the plunge to get a GED certificate are clear.
+Adults with a GED test certificate earn on average $350,000 more during their lifetime than those who never got a high school degree.
+For people who use the GED certificate as a stepping stone to higher education at a college, university, trade, or technical school, that amount could rise steeply...and they could earn up to a million dollars more throughout their career.

 A recent study supported by the Bill and Melinda Gates Foundation found that most high school dropouts leave school because they found school uninteresting, boring, and not relevant to their lives.
 Most of these students had grade point averages of C or better and could have graduated.
 The students had the skills, but life and the school system got in the way.

-Many adults expect studying to get a GED diploma to be like school, and often adult learners have even more responsibilities now than in high school: paying rent, supporting a family, and making ends meet.
-The good news is that the GED test isn’t like school, and studying to get a GED diploma isn’t like going back to high school.
+Many adults expect studying to get a GED certificate to be like school, and often adult learners have even more responsibilities now than in high school: paying rent, supporting a family, and making ends meet.
+The good news is that the GED test isn't like school, and studying to get a GED certificate isn't like going back to high school.

 Be wary, though.
-Websites that offer a “high school diploma” or “GED diploma” online in 10 days or a week through an online test are usually scams.
-There is no real GED testing online.
-These worthless “diploma mills” charge $200 to $1,000 for a piece of paper that has no value.
+Websites that offer a "high school diploma" or "GED certificate" online in 10 days or a week through an online test are usually scams.
+There is no real GED test online.
+These worthless "diploma mills" charge $200 to $1,000 for a piece of paper that has no value.
 The real GED test must be taken in person, at one of the official GED test locations.
-You earn a GED test credential awarded by your state, which is accepted by almost all U.S. colleges and employers.
+You earn a GED certificate awarded by your state, which is accepted by almost all U.S. colleges and employers.